 One key to predictability is very simple: consistency.
 Use the same navigation mechanism throughout the site: common menus, common menu styling (for visual users).
 Use the same types of labels for repeated elements.
 If changes are made, they should only be made at the request of the user.

 There are a lot of variables in designing and development a website which can create confusion for all users, not just the disabled.
-The issues that will cause problems for the disabled will almost always have potential to cause problems for all users.
+The issues that will cause problems for the disabled will almost always have the potential to cause problems for all users.

 What happens if I make a mistake?